x3lach/ecommerce-microservices-TP/readme.md

 ## 📦 Catalogue-Service (Product Management)

-This service handles the creation and reading of products.
+This service handles the complete management of products.

 ### 1. Create a New Product